 - Bring your hand back to the steering wheel.

 You need to be mostly off the accelerator as you are pressing on the clutch.
-You can keep your foot on the brake if you need to be slowing.
+However you can keep your foot on the brake if you need to be slowing.
 The gear change between 1st and 2nd is often so early that you don’t take your foot all the way off the clutch.
 Some people get used to the gears quickly some need to practice for a number of driving lessons.

 Ranges and Common Uses.